 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Taylor has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Taylor has few renters and college students.
 But the biggest reason it is quieter in Taylor than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Taylor may be for you.

-The education level of Taylor citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.99% of adults 25 and older in Taylor have a college degree.
+The percentage of adults in Taylor who are college-educated is close to the national average for all communities of 21.84%: 20.99% of the adults in Taylor have a bachelor's degree or advanced degree.

 The per capita income in Taylor in 2022 was $28,026, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,104 for a family of four.
 However, Taylor contains both very wealthy and poor people as well.